 - Blood in stool caused due to tears on the anal surface

-- Obsession to go to the toilet without success in bowel movement
+- Goes to the toilet without success in bowel movement

 - Marked reduction in going to the bathroom due to fear of pain

 - Your child feels as though his/her bowels are still full